Skip to Content

 Athletes will be expected to cover their own food costs while away at the event, and will also need to cover any additional costs for possible team activities while away.

-A special congratulations to Marcelle Parkes, Pia Tapsell, and Carys Dallinger, for all being selected in the tournament team!
+A special congratulations to Marcelle Parkes, Pia Tapsell, and Kaitlin Bates, for all being selected in the tournament team!

 The Massey University team was represented by:

 Both Massey teams fought hard, and came away with very respectable results.
-The men's team ending up in 7th position, and the women only missing out on the final by the narrowest of margins, to end up in fourth.
+The men's team ending up in 4th position.
+The women were very unlucky, after having beaten Victoria the day before, to go down to them in the final, to finish in 2nd place.

-Massey Women's Team: Yue Tu; Jin Wang; Tianyu Zhang.
+Massey Women's Team: Eugene Lee, Jenn Tseng, Tianyu Zhang.

 Page authorised by Student Services Directorate